 See the below information regarding our outcomes during Fiscal Year 2017:

 Youth homelessness in Illinois, especially Chicago, is a persistent crisis.
 A 2005 study done by researchers at the University of Illinois at Chicago showed in a one-year period 25,000 youth in Illinois between the ages of 12 and 21 experience homelessness.

-Teen Living Programs assists young people between the ages of 14 and 24 who became homeless because of serious family issues, including substance abuse, and physical or sexual abuse.
+Teen Living Programs assists young people between the ages of 14 and 24 who became homeless because of serious family issues, including substance abuse and physical or sexual abuse.
 Many are ostracized due to their sexual orientation.
 While escaping these situations and leaving their homes may provide temporary relief, life on the streets carries the serious threat of increased suffering from predators, disease, and greater physical deprivation.

-Each young person who is experiencing homelessness has a distinct history, personal challenges and triumphs, a unique story to tell.
+Each young person who is experiencing homelessness has a distinct history, personal challenges and triumphs, and a unique story to tell.
 We thank the youth who allowed us to share their stories.
 Names have been changed to respect their privacy.